riteshzode/Hangman-Game/README.md

 # Hangman-Game
 This is one of the Famous Python project .
-We have to guess the word in withot lossing lifes.
+We have to guess the word in without lossing lifes.